Maz-hub/capstone/README.md

   - Uses Mapbox GL JS to display the Swiss Romande region
   - Custom boot-shaped markers for each trail
-  - Clicking a trail card scrolls and zooms the map to the corresponding location
+  - Responsive layout for both map and trail details

 - 🥾 Trail Cards:

   - Display 6 real trails with original photos and location info
   - Responsive grid layout for desktop, tablet, and mobile
-  - Each card includes trail name, location, and canton
+  - Clicking a trail card opens a dedicated trail detail page

-- 🗺️ Mobile-First Layout:
+  - 🗺️ Trail Detail Pages:

-  - Fully responsive design using CSS Grid and SCSS
-  - Trail cards and map reflow intuitively on smaller screens
+  - Individual pages for each hike, dynamically rendered from Django
+  - Includes image galleries, structured trail information, and full description
+  - Swisstopo map embed for geographical context

+- 🌦️ Weather Integration:

+  - Uses Open-Meteo API to display current weather per trail
+  - Real-time temperature and wind speed shown dynamically

 - 🎨 Custom UI:
   - Styled entirely with SCSS (no Bootstrap)
   - Google Fonts + theme colors for a personal, clean look
+  - Fully responsive design using CSS Grid and Flexbox

 ### Optional Future Features

-- 🧾 Trail Detail Pages (with full description, weather, difficulty, etc.)
 - 👤 User accounts to save favorites or add comments
-- 🌦️ Weather integration using MeteoSwiss API
-- 📸 Photo gallery per trail with scrollable carousel
+- 📸 Scrollable photo gallery per trail
 - 🔍 Trail filter by distance, season, or difficulty

 ## How to Run Locally